HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-10/index.md

 # Contingency Plan
 ## CP-10 - System Recovery and Reconstitution

-Provide for the recovery and reconstitution of the system to a known state within [Assignment: organization-defined time period consistent with recovery time and recovery point objectives] after a disruption, compromise, or failure.
+Provide for the recovery and reconstitution of the system to a known state within [ACF-defined time period consistent with recovery time and recovery point objectives] after a disruption, compromise, or failure.

 ## OPS Implementation